The Covid-19 Vaccines In Malaysia's National Vaccination Programme

 Total no. of doses ordered: 3.5 million

 Type: Chinese pharmaceutical company CanSino Biologics co-developed this vaccine with the Beijing Institute of Biotechnology and the Academy of Military Medical Sciences.
 It's currently in use in China, Mexico and Pakistan.
-The CanSinoBIO vaccine is also a viral vector vaccine and the only vaccine among the five listed in the handbook that can be administered in one shot.
+The CanSinoBIO vaccine is also a viral vector vaccine and the only vaccine among the five listed in the handbook that can be administered in one shot (besides the newly approved Johnson & Johnson Janssen vaccine).
 It has a 65.7 per cent efficacy rate.

 More: How 6 Malaysian Billionaires Made A Difference During This Covid-19 Crisis